Gabri6/RealTime_heartRateDetection/README.md

 # RealTime_heartRateDetection

-The best implementation of PPG
+A good implementation of PPG

+## How to use it:

+  - install opencv :
+   `sudo apt install libonpencv-dev` on linux
+  - run `make` command in the cloned directory
+  - run the `PPG.exe` file